 Create requirements links from one or more Simulink model objects or MATLAB code lines.

-Customize information about requirements links, including specifying user tags to filter requirements highlighting and reporting.
+Customize information about requirements links, including specifying user keywords to filter requirements highlighting and reporting.

 Delete existing requirements links.